 Letter to Prospective Students

-Welcome to Library and Information Science!
-We offer master’s degrees in Library Science and in Health Information Technology.
-These programs prepare you to collect, organize, provide access to, analyze, and preserve information data, and to manage information technology in support of the information needs and usage of various user communities.
-The knowledge and skills you will obtain from these programs will prepare you for information management challenges in the 21st Century.
-Located in the capitol of the nation, we are well connected to libraries, archives, museums, hospitals, and many information centers in the Washington Metropolitan area.
-You will be able to enrich your learning and career preparation by doing practicums in various information-intensive environments.
+Welcome to the Library and Information Science program!
+We offer master’s degrees in Library Science and in Health Information Technology to prepare you to collect, organize, provide access to, analyze, and preserve information data, and to manage information technology in support of the information needs of various user communities.
+The knowledge and skills you will obtain from these programs will prepare you to meet information management challenges in the 21st Century.
+Located in the capital of the nation, we are well connected to libraries, archives, museums, hospitals, and many information centers in the Washington Metropolitan area.
+You will have the opportunity to enrich your learning and career preparation by doing practicums in various information-intensive environments.

 Master of Science in Library Science (MSLIS)

 The MSLS degree is highly relevant in the 21st Century.
 In today's information intensive society, the demand for professionals with the ability to manage information and data and help people navigate the dynamic and changing information environment is very high.
 Our graduates assist users and organizations in finding information, making sense of information, and using information to support decision making.
 The roles of information professionals are expanding and becoming more stimulating and rewarding than ever.

 Graduates of the MSLIS program might find themselves employed in library settings such as academic or K-12 school libraries.
 They may work for special libraries serving government agencies, businesses, non-profits, or organizations that make intensive use of information, such as think tanks.
 They may work as reference librarians, information architects, managers of information systems, and digital librarians who manage data and information on the Internet.
 Our alumni are found in law firms, in the Library of Congress, and various other agencies and libraries in the D.C. area as well as around the country and beyond.

 Master of Science in Information Science with a concentration in Health Information Technology (MSIT-HIT)